 iva joined Watsi on August 8th, 2013.
-Seven years ago, iva joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. iva's most recent donation traveled 8,500 miles to support Samson, a 26-year-old minibus conductor from Kenya, to fund fracture repair surgery so that she can walk again.
+Eight years ago, iva joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. iva's most recent donation traveled 8,500 miles to support Maureen, a 10-year-old student from Kenya, to fund fracture repair surgery so that she can walk again.

 iva has funded healthcare for 95 patients in 14 countries.